aidanlbailey/ponker/README.md

 - **Vibration API** - Haptic feedback for mobile devices

 ## Main Features
 PONKER currently has a single main feature: the chip counting interface.
-You can create "chips," assign them a value and color, and then increment a counter on each chip that multiplies with the chip's value to find a total value for the stack.
+You can create chip types assign them a value and color, and then increment a counter on each chip that multiplies with the chip's value to find a total value for the stack.
 The stack values are then combined into a total value displayed at the bottom of the screen.

 ## How to Use